The 8 HR Objectives That Build Thriving Organizations

 The Traditional View vs. The Thriving Organization Approach

-• Compliance with labour laws
+• Compliance with labor laws

 • Administrative efficiency